 Once users have been added and assigned roles, groups determine the events to which they have access.
 Groups define the event visibility a user has and allow for event collaboration across teams.
 Unlike roles, users can be assigned to multiple groups.
 Basic Splash plans don't include group management tools.

-Pro Tip: Check out our groups guide to learn how to organize your team.
+Pro Tip: Check out Creating and Managing Groups to learn how to organize your team.